 Los Angeles, CA

-Before the Los Angeles neighborhoods of South Central or Compton, the black community was did not to begin to be established in Los Angeles until the early 1900s.
+Before the Los Angeles ghetto of places like South Central or Compton, the black community did not begin to be established in Los Angeles until the early 1900s.

 Before the 1950s and 1960s, the East Side was a lower income area with people from different racial minority groups, while the West Side (west of Main Street, before the 110 Freeway) was home to the city’s wealthy class.